Tii04/alx-low_level_programming/0x02-functions_nested_loops/README.md

 These programs explore the use of functions.
 Task 0.
 Prints "_putchar" followed by a new lin.
 Task 1.
 Writes a script that prints the alphabet from a to z in lowercase.
+Task 2.
+Writes a function that prints 10 times the alphabet, in lowercase, followed by a new line.